DanielStuiver/thesis/README.md

 ## Overview

-This repository contains all materials for the Bachelor thesis **“Extracting Temporal Narrative Components with Large Language Models”**, in which we investigate the ability of modern LLMs (zero-, one- and few-shot) to automatically extract temporal elements (order, duration, frequency, etc.) from product reviews, compare their performance across models, and evaluate against a manually annotated gold standard using BERT-based similarity measures and classification metrics.
+This repository contains all materials for the Bachelor thesis **“Extracting Temporal Narrative Components with Large Language Models”**, in which we investigate the ability of modern LLMs (zero- and one-shot) to automatically extract temporal elements (order, duration, frequency, etc.) from product reviews, compare their performance across models, and evaluate against a manually annotated gold standard using exact-match detection measures and classification metrics.

 **Abstract**
 This thesis investigates the ability of Large Language Models (LLMs) to extract temporal